elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_09.md

 ### TESS

-The ELIXIR Training e-Support System (TeSS) [1] integrates information about training materials from Europe and beyond since 2015.
+The ELIXIR Training e-Support System (TeSS) [@TeSS-materials] integrates information about training materials from Europe and beyond since 2015.
 TeSS offers an easy-to-use interface, including faceted filtering and search features to help users browse and discover training information.

 You can register your training materials in TeSS manually.
 This requires a login but involves consistent significant effort to ensure that information is registered in a timely manner and updated regularly.